unum-cloud/usearch/README.md

 # Get the clusters and their sizes
 centroid_keys, sizes = clustering.centroids_popularity

-# Use Matplotlib draw a histogram
+# Use Matplotlib to draw a histogram
 clustering.plot_centroids_popularity()

 # Export a NetworkX graph of the clusters